sambourgault/MAT240B/finalproject/README.md

 ### digital concatenative synthesis schematics
 A schematics of the system used for translating the analog signal is illustrated in the schematics bellow.
 The digital translator is based on a concatenative synthesis technique.
 Audio features of a corpus are calculated using [*Gist*](https://github.com/adamstark/Gist).

 The realtime sound target is fed to the system using a contact microphone.
 The same audio features are extracted from every frame and compared to the corpus in order to determine its nearest neighbor using the [*mlpack*](https://www.mlpack.org/getstarted.html) library.
-The system, then, replaces the incoming target signal frame by this nearest neighbor frame from the corpus and sends it over the monitor.
+The system, then, replaces the incoming target signal frame by this nearest neighbor frame from the corpus and sends it over the output smonitor.

 ![schematics 2](schematics/digitalSchema.png)